 To provide flexible access to course related tasks and resources a virtual learning environment (VLE) will be used.
 After-course access is offered to promote follow-up communication and collaborative learning when exchanging redesigned local practice experiences and materials.

-- TABLIO Differentiation Model explored & analysed on the basis of selected GP cases
+- TABLIO Differentiation Model explored & analysed on the basis of selected Good Practice cases

 - Introduction to design methodolgy (Addie)